 The extension .org was originally intended for nonprofit organizations but is available for public use.
 It’s often popular among non-governmental organizations and political parties or online community organizations.
 It’s less popular than .com but doesn’t work well with all business types.
 It’s heavily associated with community websites that using it with a tech company would leave visitors confused.

 Other unique domain extensions include descriptive Identity Digital domains like .marketing, .live, and .family.
 These domains allow the opportunity for more memorable, keyword-rich domain names, and have additional built-in security measures to protect against phishing attacks and other malicious activity.
+Using the extensions .PRO and .BIO are great ways to use your portfolio’s URL to make its purpose immediately clear to anyone who may visit it.

 Website builder or code from scratch?